MKrafick/DBUtilityScripts/README.md

 *CRITICAL_INFO.ksh*

-Quick hit script to grab some details (to help wiuth recovery) before major DB work or change window.
+Quick hit script to grab some details (to help with recovery) before major DB work or change window.

 *GET_FUNCTION.sql*